openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 * Insulin resistant adult: 12

 ### Enable AMA Autosense
-Here, you can chose, if you want to use the [sensitivity detection](http://androidaps.readthedocs.io/en/latest/DE/konfigurations-generator.html#empfindlichkeitserkennung) “autosense” or not.
+Here, you can chose, if you want to use the [sensitivity detection](../Configuration/Sensitivity-detection-and-COB.md) autosense or not.

 ### Autosense adjust temp targets too
 If you have this option enabled, autosense can adjust targets (next to basal, ISF and IC), too.
-This lets AndroidAPS work more „aggressive“ or not.
+This lets AndroidAPS work more 'aggressive' or not.
 The actual target might be reached faster with this.

 ### Advanced Settings